ESPs, subdomains, and the "can't get DKIM to align w/ DMARC" rabbit hole

 You absolutely must get DKIM to align.
 If SPF is misaligned (common) and DKIM is misaligned (default), DMARC fails completely.

-4. What to Ask Your ESP (The Checklist)
+4. What to ask your ESP

 To fix the d= mismatch, you need to set up “Custom Domain Authentication” or “Domain Whitelabeling” in your ESP.
 Here is what you are looking for: